djndl1/Commentarii/Latin History.md

 ###### Celtic

-Only irish, Scots Gaelic, Welsh and Breton surviving.
+Only Irish, Scots Gaelic, Welsh and Breton surviving.

 $\quad\quad$ Earliest attestations around the beginning of the Christian era.
 Old Irish: 7th century AD